Turn a folder of papers into one context window.

 Know it fits before you paste.

 The hard part of reading with a model is not the reading, it is the budget.
-FileConcat counts the tokens as it bundles, so you see whether the whole pile lands in one window.
-When it runs long, it splits into a few numbered parts you can feed in order.
+FileConcat counts the tokens as it bundles, so you see whether the whole pile lands in one window before you ever paste it.

 Counted locally, with the same tokenizer the models use